Residence Hall FAQs

 When will you send roommate information and housing assignments?

-Room and roommate assignments will be sent out beginning in late July.
-Be sure to get in touch with your roommate(s) before coming to Simmons to decide who should bring some of the larger items such as TV, sound system, etc. and if you want to rent a microfridge together.
+Room and roommate assignments will be sent out beginning in mid-July.
+Be sure to get in touch with your roommate(s) before coming to Simmons to decide who should bring some of the larger items such as a TV and if you want to rent a microfridge together.

 What is the mattress size?